StellarUpdater/Stellar/docs/Guide.md

 # Stellar Guide
 ### RetroArch Nightly Updater for Windows
+---

 ### Requirements
 Please update only once per day to conserve Libretro server bandwidth.
-Please install [7-zip](http://www.7-zip.org/download.html) to unzip the file.
+Program needs [7-zip](http://www.7-zip.org/download.html) installed in order to unzip the cores.
-Stellar also uses it to unzip the Nightly 7z.
-Also supports WinRAR.

 - 7-Zip or WinRAR to extract 7z
 - Older Windows may need .NET Framework 4.5 installed.
 - Old versions of Windows 7 may need to be updated to SP1
 - `Run as Administrator` if accessing Program Files path (should be default).
+&nbsp;
 &nbsp;

 ### How it works